malvikasharan/software_writing_skills_potsdam/Novice_Python_handout.md

 ##Introduction

-"[Python](https://www.python.org/) is an easy to learn, powerful programming language.
-It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
-Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms."-[A byte of Python](http://www.swaroopch.com/notes/python/)
+> [Python](https://www.python.org/) is an easy to learn, powerful programming language.
+> It has efficient high-level data structures and a simple but effective approach to
+> object-oriented programming.
+Python’s elegant syntax and dynamic typing,
+> together with its interpreted nature, make it an ideal language for scripting
+> and rapid application development in many areas on most platforms. <cite>[A byte of Python](http://www.swaroopch.com/notes/python/)

 There are several Python tutorials available for beginners, therefore rather than creating a new tutorial we considered putting them together.